 Community Health and Education Projects in Gorek

 The Afghan government and the anti-government Islamic group, the Taliban, officially restarted a peace dialog, but this attempt was soon discontinued.
 While the international military forces are withdrawing most of their troops from the country, the Taliban is expanding its power.
-The influence of so –called “Islamic State” (IS) is also increasing the threat to society.
-Improvements are seen in the areas of public health and education, but along with the reduction of international aids and military forces, the unemployment rate remains high and many people, especially in the rural areas, continue to face shortages of basic services.
+The influence of the so–called “Islamic State” (IS) is also an increasing threat to society.
+Improvements can be seen in the areas of public health and education, but along with the reduction of international aid and military forces, the unemployment rate remains high and many people, especially in rural areas, continue to face shortages of basic services.

 1. Clinic Activities

 The “family health book” introduced by JVC has been used effectively to identify frequent patients and to visit their homes, in order to give advice about their health and hygiene at the family level.
 At the clinics, JVC has given advice to the patients both in groups and individually, with a special focus on the side effects of drug overdoses.